 The Five Neat Guys (SCTV fans will get it) continue their journey, passing by our Moon and having to row – yes, ROW – like crazy to avoid being sucked in by its gravitational pull.
 Next they encounter another recurring element of these “ancient” works of Science Fiction – an actual human soul, long since freed from its dead body and flying around space at will.
 Regular readers of Balladeer’s Blog will remember how frequently this quaint concept is put forth in these old works.

 Our explorers at last reach their destination as Fama flies around the Earth keeping humanity updated about the status of their journey.
 Carefully steering clear of the gravity of Mars itself the Astronauts land their Air Ship on the moon.
-Led by Visus the travellers strap on pistols and set forth to explore this new-found world with Mars itself shining overhead like a moon at night.
+Led by Visus the travelers strap on flintlock pistols and set forth to explore this new-found world with Mars itself shining overhead like a moon at night.
 All five go in the Away Team, leaving nobody to guard their vessel.

 For the rest of the overnight hours our heroes travel through a forest with trees, leaves and grass colored blue, gold, green and white .
 At daybreak they marvel at flowers which stayed shut in the dark but which now open up to reveal blooms that glow like many-colored candles.
 Enroute back to the Air Ship the explorers spot humanoid creatures in the far distance and scare off a monkey-like creature.